OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/useful-scripts/useful-scripts.md

 ```
 # Get the location where this script is located since it may have been run from any folder
 scriptFolder=`cd $(dirname "$0") && pwd`
+# Also determine the script name, for example for usage and version.
+# - this is useful to prevent issues if the script name has been changed by renaming the file
+scriptName=$(basename $scriptFolder)
 ```
 The `$0` command argument contains the script name, which can be a file or path.
 The above logic therefore changes to the directory in which the script resides.